American Academy in Rome. ROME PRIZE FELLOWSHIP PROGRAM

 National Trust for Historic Preservation (NTHP).
 JOHANNA FAVROT FUND

 For historic preservation-related projects that help stimulate public interest in historic preservation and cultural resources, encourage fundraising programs, and assist with specific local needs of a preservation organization.
 Award: $2,500 - $10,000.
-Deadline: February 1.
+Deadlines: February 1.

 • PRESERVATION SERVICES FUND - Provides small matching grants to hire technical consultants, conduct conferences, or develop preservation education programs.
 Maximum Award: $5,000.
 Deadlines: October 1, February 1.